If you’re a marketer, you must have seen a bajillion articles with the same or similar title. Honestly, I get irritated with that as well.

 Productivity tools for your marketing team

-I’ve come up with a list of tools we use at Find That Email and here’s our experience on how we use them.
+I’ve come up with a list of productivity tools we use at Find That Email and here’s our experience on how we use them.

 When people talk about tools, they talk about all hi-tech stuff with all the crazy analytics and all that jazz.
 But Google Docs is a canvas.
 You can make it work the way you want.
 It’s malleable and works seamlessly for all employees.
 I believe it’s a must-have tool for team collaboration.
 And the best thing about it, it’s part of the Google Suite.
 Once you get Gmail, you get this tool too!